jon-kert/Tech_Industry_Job_Loss/README.md

 - "Industry" — Sector or type of tech company (e.g., fintech, SaaS)
 - "Money_Raised_in_$_mil" – Total funding raised in millions of USD.
 - "Company_Size_before_Layoffs" - The amount of employees before workforce reduction
-- "Country" – Country of company headquarters.
-- "Continent" – Broader regional classification.
-- "Location_HQ" – City or specific area of the headquarters, useful for identifying clusters or local economic patterns.
 - "Percentage" - This is the target variable that we are trying to predict.
 Given the features above, what is the severity of the layoffs?
 - "Laid-off" - This is also a target variable that is tangential to the percentage variable in that we are trying to predict the amount of employees laid off given the features above